Diffractive lensless imaging with optimized Voronoi-Fresnel phase: Methods

 \subsection{PSF and the MTFv metric}

-The point spread function is characterized by the Fresnel diffraction pattern of the Voronoi-Fresnel phase on the image sensor.
-We assume incoherent illumination, so the PSF is the squared magnitude of the diffracted optical field.
-Since each Voronoi-Fresnel cell is independent, and is a shifted version from the origin to $\left(\xi_{i}, \eta_{i}\right)$, the panchromatic PSF is a union of individual PSFs integrated over the effective spectral range $[\lambda_1, \lambda_2]$,
+The PSF is characterized by the Fresnel diffraction pattern of the entire Voronoi-Fresnel phase on the image sensor, which is the squared magnitude of the diffracted optical field.
+The panchromatic PSF can then be calculated as an integral of spectral PSFs over the effective spectral range $[\lambda_1, \lambda_2]$,